digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 .. _command-dedup-usage:

-How to use command deduplication
+How to Use Command Deduplication
 ********************************

 To effectuate a ledger change exactly once, the application must resubmit a command if an earlier submission was lost.